 PLXDC2 is a transmembrane receptor associated with immunoregulatory functions.
 Immunologically, PLXDC2 activation leads to the production of IL-10 and prevention of oxidative stress.
 PLXDC2 intercepts the receptor for advanced glycation end-products (RAGE) signaling pathway.
-This leads to downstream inhibition of NF-κB and HIF-1a signaling that is associated with TNFa, IL-6, MCP1 and other cytokines.
+This leads to downstream inhibition of NF-kB and HIF-1a signaling that is associated with TNFa, IL-6, MCP1 and other cytokines.
 Further supporting this anti-inflammatory cascade is an inhibition of the semaphorin 4A/plexin B1 axis that regulates MAPK activation.
 Through proteolysis of the VEGF receptor, activation of PLXDC2 can also induce anti-angiogenic effects that can limit immune cell infiltration and defects in tissue vascularization and anti-fibrotic effects that can reduce the production of fibronectin.

-• PLXDC2 activation leads to immunoregulatory functions
+· PLXDC2 activation leads to immunoregulatory functions

-- · Production of IL-10 - · Prevention of oxidative stress - Inhibition of NF-kB and HIF-1a signaling that decrease production of TNF, IL-6 and MCP-1 - · Intercepts RAGE signaling pathway - Through proteolysis of the VEGF receptor activation of PLXDC2 can lead to: - Anti-angiogenic effects that limit immune cell infiltration - · Anti-fibrotic effects that decrease fibronectin production effects of PLXDC2 activation, effects are also observed in adaptive immunity.
+- · Production of IL-10

+- · Prevention of oxidative stress

+- Inhibition of NF-kB and HIF-1a signaling that decrease production of TNF, IL-6 and MCP-1

+- · Intercepts RAGE signaling pathway

+Through proteolysis of the VEGF receptor activation of PLXDC2 can lead to:

+- · Anti-angiogenic effects that limit immune cell infiltration - · Anti-fibrotic effects that decrease fibronectin production

+The primary immune cell type affected by PLXDC2 activation is considered to be macrophages.
+When stimulated, PLXDC2 activated macrophages more closely associate with a non-inflammatory phenotype categorized by high expression of Retnla and Arg1 and secretion of IL-10.
+While macrophages are central to the effects of PLXDC2 activation, effects are also observed in adaptive immunity.
 In animal models, PLXDC2 activation is associated with decreased B cell maturation and lower local Th17 activation due in part to the inhibition of MAPK signaling and glycolysis that lessens proliferation.
 In addition to effects on the growth factor microenvironment, PLXDC2 activation is also associated with growth arrest in fibroblasts leading to decreased proliferation.
 This could offer the potential to halt tissue fibrosis that leads to deterioration of organ function.